-- If you leave your key in the ignition and leave the driver's door open, you won't be able to lock the doors using the power door lock switch. - When you press LOCK on the power locks switch or key chain transmitter (if equipped) while any door or the liftgate is open, the doors will not lock.
-Instead you will hear three chimes which let you know that Last Door Closed Locking is in operation.
-Five seconds after all the doors and liftgate are closed, all the doors and liftgate will lock.
+- If you leave your key in the ignition and leave the driver's door open, you won't be able to lock the doors using the power door lock switch. - When you press LOCK on the power door lock switch or remote lock control transmitter (if equipped) while any door or the liftgate is open, the doors will not lock.
+Instead you will hear three chimes which let you know that the Last Door Closed Locking feature is in operation.
+Five seconds after all the doors and the liftgate are closed, all the doors and the liftgate will automatically lock.